ponpoke/Neural-Scalpel/README.md

 5. **`generate-report`**: Automated creation of detailed scientific analysis reports.
 6. **`generate-model-card`**: Automated generation of Hugging Face compatible Model Cards.

-The framework classifies adapters as `PROJECTION_CANDIDATE`, runs structural projection, evaluates student-side behavior, and promotes successful runs to `RELEASE_READY`.
+The framework classifies adapters as `PROJECTION_CANDIDATE`, runs structural projection, evaluates student-side behavior, and promotes successful runs to `RELEASE_READY` as a research artifact, subject to benchmark-specific validation.

 > [!NOTE]
 > Neural-Scalpel remains a research toolkit. `RELEASE_READY` means validated as a research artifact on the selected benchmark, not production deployment readiness.